 Giant Anteater

-Driving along the access road we spotted one of South America’s strangest creatures – the Giant anteater.
+Driving along the access road, we spotted one of South America’s strangest creatures – the Giant anteater.
 We have seen these odd-looking giants before, but never as close.
-Remembering the tips that Julinho, our guide in the northern Pantanal, gave us about approaching an anteater, we slowly walk into the field where the anteater is browsing and very carefully moved onto its path.
+Remembering the tips that Julinho, our guide in the northern Pantanal, gave us about approaching an anteater, we slowly walked into the field where the anteater was browsing and very carefully moved onto its path.

 Once done with one mound, it moved over to the next.
-And as it ambled along, it came so close to where we were crouching in the grass, that I had to swap my telephoto lens for the iPhone to take this little video.
-I actually do quite a bit of photography with my iPhne even when I carry the DSLR with me.
-In some situations, mobile camera presets and photo apps produce excellent images that would’ve required a lot of post-processing if taken with DSLR.
-Here are some handy smarphone photography tips to help you take better images.
+And as it ambled along, it came so close to where we were crouching in the grass that I had to swap my telephoto lens for the iPhone to take this little video.

 Burrowing owl